rails/rails/guides/source/action_view_overview.md

 ### Passing Data to Partials with `locals` Option

-When rendering a partial, we can pass data to the partial from the rendering view.
-We use the `locals:` options hash for this.
+When rendering a partial, you can pass data to the partial from the rendering view.
+You use the `locals:` options hash for this.
 Each key in the `locals:` option is available as a partial-local variable:

 ```html+erb
 <%# app/views/products/show.html.erb %>